aschn/drf-tracking/README.md

  Model field name | Description | Model field type
 ------------------|-------------|-----------------
-`user` | User if authenticated, None if not | Foreign Key `requested_at` | Date-time that the request was made | DateTimeField `response_ms` | Number of milliseconds spent in view code | PositiveIntegerField `path` | Target URI of the request, e.g., `"/api/"` | CharField
+`user` | User if authenticated, None if not | Foreign Key `username_persistent` | Static field that persists the username even if the User model object is deleted | CharField `requested_at` | Date-time that the request was made | DateTimeField `response_ms` | Number of milliseconds spent in view code | PositiveIntegerField `path` | Target URI of the request, e.g., `"/api/"` | CharField